 Even where shares would not qualify for BPR, the £3,000 annual tax-free allowance for IHT is available.
 A shareholder can use this to pass shares to anyone of their choosing.
 This can be used to give the beneficiary a gradually increasing interest in the company, reducing the IHT payable on the donor’s death.
 However, care should be taken as there are likely to be tax implications and professional tax help and tax advice is recommended.

 As a small business owner, you may choose to sell or wind up your business rather than leave it to beneficiaries in your Will.
 You would then be able to leave the liquid capital to your beneficiaries instead.
 This has the advantage that the value of the business would be precisely fixed and available in cash.
 However, cash does not qualify for BPR, so this approach has significant IHT drawbacks.

 Most owners of small limited companies should consider setting up a Lifetime Discretionary Trust to pass the business shares on death.
-This tax planning has major benefits which can be explained in a meeting with a Bluebond Inhertiance tax adviser.
+This tax planning has major benefits which can be explained in a meeting with a Bluebond Inheritance tax adviser.

-When thinking of Inheritance Tax (IHT), small business owners can look at many ways to benefit from a more generous taxation system by seeking professional tax advice.
+When thinking of Inheritance Tax (IHT), business owners can look at many ways to benefit from a more generous taxation system by seeking professional tax advice.

 Any questions on IHT and small business?

 Please register for our FREE online How to avoid inheritance tax course